- Geology & Geological

-The College of Engineering and Mines currently offers five of our engineering degree programs (chemical, civil, electrical, mechanical and petroleum) through a distance delivery mode called our Distance Engineering Degree Program (DEDP).
+The College of Engineering and Mines currently offers five of our engineering degree programs (chemical, civil, electrical, mechanical and petroleum) through a distance delivery mode called the Distance Engineering Degree Program (DEDP).
 Our undergraduate engineering degree programs (on-campus and distance) are accredited by the EAC of ABET.

 Our DEDP delivery mode offers non-traditional engineering students an opportunity to complete most of their undergraduate degree coursework in our accredited undergraduate engineering programs through the internet.
 Students are required to complete their laboratory requirements through accelerated summer courses at UND.
 Since our DEDP students experience the same lectures and coursework requirements as our on campus students, we consider this education experience to be essentially equivalent.

 - The student applies to UND.
 A complete application includes completion of the online application form, receipt by UND of all required transcripts, and payment of the application fee and first semester tuition deposit.

 - Summer Term February 1

 - If your application is not complete by the application deadline for the term you request, your admission will automatically be processed for the next available term (e.g. application complete February 2 for summer admission will be admitted for spring).

 - The student will be notified regarding admission to UND.
 At this point, any transfer credits not covered by existing transfer agreements will be listed as ‘MATH 1XX’, etc. Student is not yet ready for academic advising or course registration.

 - The student should claim their Identity Management (IDM) and UND email accounts.